cockytrumpet/yt_audio.nvim/README.md

 ## Integrations

-The title of the currently playing audio can be retrieved with the _getTitle_ function for use in other plugins.
-The status/tabline are redrawn when the title changes.
+The title of the currently playing audio can be retrieved with the _get_title_ function for use in other plugins.

 Here is an example for [bufferline](https://github.com/akinsho/bufferline.nvim):